altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~Kent kept him in the corner of his eye~
 ~As he watched the circle of people he realized something~ 'I am at the right hand side'
-~despite it's circular nature Kent sensed the head of this gathering~ 'From the entrances and exits - seats watching everything creating a power imbalance' ~And kent watched that man in the corner~
+~despite its circular nature Kent sensed the head of this gathering~ 'From the entrances and exits - seats watching everything creating a power imbalance' ~And kent watched that man in the corner~
 ~That man was scanning the room, interested in the others more than kent~ "RG_T::Real power - chemically accessed"
 'Okay - bad ideas out of the way - probably should not run' 'Even if you get a hold of that syringe'
-'Event if there is a good escape'
+'Even if there is a good escape'
 'Just get out of here quietly'
 "O_T::Take it - and you will have unlimited power" "RG_T::Power of your dreams and beyond"